 Draw your horizon line parallel to the top and bottom edges of your paper or canvas.
 Where you place it will determine whether your viewers are looking at the scene from above, below or directly in front.

-The horizon line in your painting or drawing doesn’t have to be in the center of your paper or canvas, and in fact, most of the time it shouldn’t be.
-You will give your piece more visual interest if your horizon line is slightly above or below the center.
+The horizon line in your painting or drawing doesn’t have to be in the centre of your paper or canvas, and in fact, most of the time it shouldn’t be.
+You will give your piece more visual interest if your horizon line is slightly above or below the centre.